zgramstad/FinalStudying/Comp540/StudyGuide.md

 It is possible to use a kernel trick (and preferable if the data is not easily linearly separable).

 Commonly used is the [RBF (gaussian radial basis function) Kernel](https://en.wikipedia.org/wiki/Radial_basis_function_kernel): $$K(x,x') = exp(\frac{-||x-x'||^2}{2\sigma^2})$$ where $\sigma$ is a free parameter.

+### Additional discussion
+After you're done transforming your data, does the new data correlate to understandable features?
+No, not really.
+It doesn't really mean anything anymore because you transformed it by its eigenvectors.

 ## K-means Clustering
 K-means clustering is a form of unsupervised learning (used to explore data structure, outliers and better understand features).
 K-Means is really just the EM (Expectation Maximization) algorithm applied to a particular naive bayes model.